googleads/google-ads-java/README.md

     *   `google-ads-examples`: multiple examples that demonstrate how to use the library to execute common use cases via the Google Ads API.

-3. To run examples, you'll need to compile the `google-ads-examples` code.
+3. To run examples, you'll need to compile the `google-ads` and `google-ads-examples` code.

     **If you are using an IDE...**